 Terry wore a concealed recording device for three-and-a-half years, fully aware that he could have been jeopardizing his reputation and law career in doing so.

 At the conclusion of the undercover operation, Terry testified in 23 trials over a 10-year period and eighty-three judges, lawyers, court personnel and policeman were convicted for accepting bribes to fix court cases.

 Terry’s the author of Operation Greylord: The True Story of an Untrained Undercover Agent and America’s Biggest Corruption Bust, which provides a detailed narrative of his role in the undercover judicial corruption and bribery case.

 2/2/81 – 2/1/88

-Linked below are several newspaper articles and a video about Operation Greylord, along with an overview of the case found on the FBI website:
+Linked below are several news articles and a video about Operation Greylord, along with an overview of the case from the official FBI website:

 Check out another FBI Retired Case File Review episode featuring judicial corruption: